 PSMA data is critical in underpinning what we do, and I want to ensure it continues to deliver what we, and other public sector bodies, need.

 - Judith Cauldwell, Local Government, East of England

 Broxtowe Borough Council

-Nearly eleven years ago I applied for a job as a GIS Technician for Broxtowe Borough Council in Nottinghamshire as a ‘stop-gap’.
-I certainly stopped, discovering that the challenges and variety of GIS suited my temperament.
+Some years ago I applied for a job as a GIS Technician for Broxtowe Borough Council in Nottinghamshire as a ‘stop-gap’.
+I certainly stopped, discovering the challenges and variety of GIS suited my temperament.

-Over the last seven years as an unassisted GIS Officer, I have used the skills of a data owner, data manager, database administrator, cartographer, web GIS manager, analyst and programmer.
+For more than ten years, as an unassisted GIS Officer, I have used the skills of a data owner, data manager, database administrator, cartographer, web GIS manager, analyst and programmer.
 I have proactively sought out and investigated new opportunities and new methods, engaging new users across the council.
-There is now a well-recognised geek inside me which gets let out on occasion but is always there to provide support, advice and solutions.
+There's now a well-recognised geek inside me which is occasionally released but always there to provide support, advice and solutions.

-If I have learnt anything from the last ten years in GIS it is the advantage of consistency, simplicity and working together rather than in isolation.
+If I've learnt anything from the past ten years in GIS it's the advantage of consistency, simplicity and working together rather than in isolation.
 For the past three years, my role on the representative group has only enhanced that feeling.